Section I: Basics

 Here is a little history of these netbooks:

-7. What is planned the future?
+7. What is planned for the future?

 Please see our message boards for more information on how to collaborate with us on these great projects.